Most People Don't Expect AI to Benefit Them. What Can We Do About That?

 5. Make Power Visible

 One final idea that came out of our discussion was the provocation: What if we abandoned the term "artificial intelligence" altogether?
-One participant proposed thinking instead of "intelligence amplification"—placing AI alongside tools like calculators, telescopes, and other human capability enhancers.
+One participant proposed thinking instead of "intelligence amplification"—placing AI alongside tools like calculators, telescopes, and other human capability enhancers that clearly benefit their users.

 This shift is especially important for language models, which create a powerful illusion of personhood simply by producing fluent text.
 When we interact with these ‘word machines’ through natural conversation, it's easy to anthropomorphize them—to imagine consciousness behind the words.
 But viewing them as sophisticated word manipulators, like advanced versions of spell-check or translation tools, can help ground our understanding.
 We can appreciate their utility without projecting human qualities onto statistical pattern matching.

 However, this reframing must acknowledge that unlike traditional tools or even software, AI systems do have different-in-kind qualities, such as being probabilistic in nature, having difficult-to-interpret internal mechanics, and unforeseen emergent capabilities.
 And AI capabilities are advancing quickly.
-We need to be specific about what today's systems can actually do, while acknowledging that they may enable more powerful solutions tomorrow.
-(This tension is clearest when people frame LLMs as precursors to AGI.)
-The extent to which hypothetical future benefits should drive decisions today is hotly contested.
+We need to be specific about what today's systems can actually do for people, while acknowledging that they may enable more powerful systems in the future.

-Ultimately, the question isn't whether or not to trust AI, but how to build broadly-beneficial systems worthy of an appropriate level of trust.
-This means creating AI that enhances rather than replaces human agency, that makes power structures visible rather than obscured, and that acknowledges the full spectrum of human needs beyond efficiency and optimization.
+Ultimately, the question isn't whether AI will benefit people in the abstract, but how to build and deploy systems that provide tangible, equitable benefits that people can actually perceive and access.
+This means creating AI that enhances rather than replaces human capabilities, that makes power structures visible rather than obscured, and that acknowledges the full spectrum of human needs beyond efficiency and optimization.

-But how do we know if we're building trustworthy, beneficial systems?
-One approach draws from philosopher John Rawls's "veil of ignorance"—evaluate AI deployments by imagining you don't know your position in society.
-This would mean evaluating potential AI scenarios not from our current positions, but imagining we don't know whether we'll be AI developers, displaced workers, or members of communities shaped by algorithmic decisions.
-Such exercises could help us envision AI futures that are more likely to be fair—and therefore more likely to earn appropriate buy-in and trust from all stakeholders.
+But how do we know if we're building systems that will engender trust and benefit most people?
+One approach draws from philosopher John Rawls's "veil of ignorance"—we could evaluate AI deployments by imagining that we didn’t know our position in society.
+This would mean assessing potential AI scenarios not from our current position, but by imagining we don't know whether we'll be AI developers, displaced workers, or members of communities shaped by algorithmic decisions.
+Such exercises could help us envision AI futures where benefits are more broadly distributed—and therefore more likely to be recognized by all.

-If you're grappling with trust-related challenges in your own AI initiatives, we’d love to talk.
-Whether you're deploying AI for the first time or rethinking existing systems, we can help design approaches that build trust through transparency, preserve human agency, and create tangible value.
+If you're grappling with how to ensure your AI initiatives deliver tangible benefits to all stakeholders, we'd love to talk.
+Whether you're deploying AI for the first time or rethinking existing systems, we can help design approaches that create and communicate real value, building appropriate levels of trust through transparency and genuine benefit delivery.
 You can reach me at ben.szuhaj@kungfu.ai.

 Please note that the dialogue represented from the CO.LAB discussion has been edited for clarity and brevity.
 Additionally, I would like to explicitly acknowledge my use of AI in the creation of this work—from helping to transcribe the session to helping write this piece.